x-board/x-board-protocol/docs/list-pins-capabilities.md

 This way a range of valid values is defined.
 If multiple ranges are valid, you can immediately enter the range *again* to define the next range.

-(Note that the above will need a redesign.
-The current version needs to know the length of every operation, which is slated not to be constant but a part of the protocol.
-This means that under the current design, the client can't be forward compatible, which is not the intended result!
-I am considering using `DF` as a third special value.)

 Before I show that in another example, there's one more trick I want to introduce.
 Normally, you would use `EF` to enter the thing you just defined.
 This can be a single or a range.
 However, you can also use it to mean "everything".
 This is done